Absence of fans inside, outside U.S. Bank Stadium makes for eerily quiet opener

-In a normal year, the two 24-year-olds who grew up together in Alexandria, said they would arrive at 6:30 a.m. to get a tailgating spot in the lot behind the Crooked Pint on Washington Avenue.
-But tailgating was banned both there and in the two lots north of stadium rented out by the Vikings in normal seasons.
+In a normal year, the two 24-year-olds, who grew up together in Alexandria, said they would arrive at 6:30 a.m. to get a tailgating spot in the lot behind the Crooked Pint on Washington Avenue.
+But tailgating was banned there and in the two lots north of the stadium, locations rented out by the Vikings in typical seasons.

 “There’s nothing.
 We drove around for about an hour looking for it,” Canavati said of pregame festivities that usually transform the surface lots into friendly party zones with grills fired up at dawn, party tunes pumping and beer flowing.

-On a dazzling 65-degree morning with a noon kickoff, the grassy park and paved plaza to the west of the stadium were mostly open save for a few fluffy puppies, babies in strollers and neighbors on coffee and grocery runs along the sidewalks.
-The COVID-19 pandemic and the state restrictions that came with it put a big wet blanket on not only the pregame activities but the energy inside the 66,000-seat stadium where fans are banned for at least the first two home games.
+On a dazzling 65-degree morning with a noon kickoff, the grassy park and paved plaza to the west of the stadium were mostly open, save for a few fluffy puppies, parents with babies in strollers and neighbors on coffee and grocery runs.
+The COVID-19 pandemic and state restrictions that came with it put a big wet blanket on not only the pregame activities but also the energy inside the 66,000-seat stadium, where fans are banned for at least the first two home games.

 The young men from Alexandria were doing their part to bring the fun, saying they were headed to a brewery to watch the game that ended with a Vikings 43-34 loss.

-“We come to every opener every year; we’ve been to every one since we were five,” said Canavati, whose purple Vikings helmet matched the one on Goetsch’s head.
+“We come to every opener every year; we’ve been to every one since we were 5,” said Canavati, whose purple Vikings helmet matched the one on Goetsch’s head.

-Inside the stadium, strict NFL limits on decibel levels in empty stadiums held the noise level to an unrecognizable low — just a notch above the ambient hum of the HVAC system.
-A prerecorded Skol chant by a small groups of fans broadcast on the big screens didn’t come close to the romping stomping feeling brought by a full house of clapping fans.
+Inside the stadium, strict NFL limits on decibel levels in empty stadiums held the noise to an unrecognizable minimum — just a notch above the ambient hum of the HVAC system.
+A prerecorded Skol chant by a small group of fans broadcast on the big screens didn’t come close to the romping, stomping feeling brought by a full house of clapping fans.

 The usually piercing gjallarhorn, sounding on third downs, was so quiet it was hard to discern.
 Even the introduction of the Vikings under the smoke-puffing dragon ship was neither loud nor dramatic enough to draw much notice.